ax-va/Python-Design-Patterns-Ayeva-Kasampalis-2024/04--gang-of-four--structural-design-patterns/terms.md

+# The Gang of Four

 ## Structural Design Patterns

-A *structural design pattern* (from the Gang of Four) proposes a way of composing objects to provide new functionality:
+A *structural design pattern* proposes a way of composing objects to provide new functionality:

 - **adapters**